-&lt;sup>3Vertically propagating gravity waves in the extratropics typically have wave lengths that are too small to be resolved by the reanalysis used for Figure 4 or, indeed, nearly all current climate models and, therefore, their effect on the mean flow is included in the term $\overline{X}$ in Equations 3 and not $\nabla \cdot F$ .
+&lt;sup>3Vertically propagating gravity waves in the extratropics typically have wave lengths that are too small to be resolved by the reanalysis used for Figure 4 or, indeed, nearly all current climate models and, therefore, their effect on the mean flow is included in the term $\overline{X}$ in Equations 3 and not $\nabla \cdot \mathbf{F}$ .

 Figure 5.
 Potential vorticity on the 850 K isentropic surface ( $\sim 10$ hPa) for (a) 17 January and (b) 27 January, 1979.
 Figure 2 from McIntyre and Palmer (1983) updated using PV derived from ERA-Interim (Dee et al., 2011) data.
-Note that in January 1979 observations of middle stratosphere were still rather sparse and therefore it is possible that some of the extra detail in the updated maps comes from is a manifestation of the reanalysis model of the data.
+Note that in January 1979 observations of middle stratosphere were still rather sparse and therefore the extra detail in the updated maps is a manifestation of the reanalysis of the data.

-McIntyre and Palmer (1983, 1984) conjectured that wave breaking and the concomitant vortex erosion occurs almost continuously throughout the winter.
-By simply measuring the size of the vortex in terms of the area enclosed within contours of constant PV on the isentropic maps (Figure 6a), Butchart and Remsberg (1986) confirmed this for the winter of 1978/79, with the confirmation subsequently extended to all northern winters 1964-82 by Baldwin and Holton (1988).
+constant PV on the isentropic maps (Figure 6a), Butchart and Remsberg (1986) confirmed this for the winter of 1978/79, with the confirmation subsequently extended to all northern winters 1964-82 by Baldwin and Holton (1988).
 Figures 6a shows that, with wave breaking, the vortex weakens throughout winter compared to what would be expected if there were no waves and the stratosphere evolved radiatively (Figures 6b).
 If the amplitudes of the waves become sufficiently large the vortex is displaced off the pole or even split in two and usually this corresponds with the occurrence of an SSW (Section 2.5).

-205 2.4 Polar vortex variability
+2.4 Polar vortex variability

 In terms of the interannual standard deviation of the monthly and zonal mean zonal winds, the maximum variability of the polar night jet occurs in high latitudes in the NH winter but in the SH winter is displaced toward mid-latitudes (Shiotani et al., 1993; Kuroda and Kodera, 2001) and does not extend down into the lower stratosphere (Figures 7a and c, respectively).
-Instead the variability in the SH spring (Figure 7d) is more similar to that of the NH winter albeit slightly weaker, though stronger as it weakens in spring (Figure 2f).
+Instead the variability in the SH spring (Figure 7d) is more similar to that of the NH winter albeit slightly weaker, though stronger than the corresponding variability seen in the NH spring (Figure 7b).
+This is what is expected for variability resulting from Rossby wave forcing from the troposphere.
+The mid-winter SH jet is generally strong enough (Figure 2) to limit Rossby wave propagation (Section 2.2) and hence the variability, and the jet only becomes comparable in strength to the NH mid-winter jet as it weakens in spring (Figure 2f).
 In contrast, by April in the NH the switch to the summer westward circulation has often already commenced (Figure 2f) and, again, this inhibits Rossby wave propagation.

-210 than the corresponding variability seen in the NH spring (Figure 7b).
-This is what is expected for variability resulting from Rossby wave forcing from the troposphere.
-The mid-winter SH jet is generally strong enough (Figure 2) to limit Rossby wave propagation (Section 2.2) and hence the variability, and the jet only becomes comparable in strength to the NH mid-winter jet